 Vocabulary and language development

-Your child will also begin using longer words as she learns that the beginnings and endings of words change their meanings.
-For example, she can add ‘ness’ (as in ‘happiness’), ‘un’ (as in ‘unwrap’), and ‘er’ (as when ‘teach’ becomes ‘teacher’).
+Your child will also begin using longer words as they learn that the beginnings and endings of words change their meanings.
+For example, your child can add ‘ness’ (as in ‘happiness’), ‘un’ (as in ‘unwrap’), and ‘er’ (as when ‘teach’ becomes ‘teacher’).

-Using sentences as part of language development
+Understanding and using sentences as part of language development

 Storytelling and language development